AlexSilverhand/PythonLearning/README.md

-**Description**: A collection of my early Python scripts and exercises while learning the basics of programming.
+A small collection of my early Python scripts and exercises while learning the basics of programming.
 These examples cover fundamental concepts like variables, loops, functions, and more.

 ## Key Topics
 - Basic syntax (print, variables, operators).